dkolyshev/aistocks/README.md

 - [x] The `Number of Stocks` field is configurable.
 - [x] The `PDF Cover Image` is configurable.
 - [x] The `Article Image` field is configurable.
-- [x] The `Article Image` size is limited by 200x200 (based on the articleImage.jpg size from examples).
+- [x] The `Article Image` size is limited to 200x200 (based on the articleImage.jpg size from examples).
 - [x] The `Disclaimer HTML` field is configurable.
 By default - uses predefined template: `data/disclaimer.html`.
 - [x] The `Report intro HTML` is configurable.
 By default - uses predefined template: `data/reportIntro.html`.
 - [x] The `Stock Block HTML` is configurable.
 By default - uses predefined template: `data/stockBlock.html`.
-- [x] The `Upload PDF` field should upload PDF to /reports/ and uses it instead the PDF report generation.
+- [x] The `Upload PDF` field should upload the PDF to /reports/ and use it instead of the PDF report generation.
-- [x] The app generates report for each entry in `reportSettings.json`
+- [x] The app generates a report for each entry in `reportSettings.json`.
 - [x] Generated files are overwritten on every generation.
 - [x] Filenames are specified in settings.
-- [x] Number of stocks is used to limit the number of companies so if we set it to 3, the output would use top 3 companies from `extended-data.csv`.
+- [x] Number of stocks is used to limit the number of companies, so if we set it to 3, the output would use the top 3 companies from `extended-data.csv`.
-- [x] Reports is generated in the `/reports/` folder.
+- [x] Reports are generated in the `/reports/` folder.
 - [x] Use `Trading View` service for embedding charts.
 - [x] Following short codes is supported: `[Current Date]`, `[Chart]`, each `extended-data.csv` column as shortcode (`[Company]`, `[Exchange]`, `[Ticker]`, `[Price]`, etc).

 > [!IMPORTANT]
 > I intentionally apply a filter on filenames that removes special characters and replaces spaces with hyphens.
-Such filtering helps to keep stability, compatibility, and safety, and guarantees that the generated reports' file names will show/work the same way on different systems.
-For example, if you put this string "Top 6 AI Stocks report" in the `Report File Name` field and generate reports, the output will be:
+Such filtering helps maintain stability, compatibility, and safety, and guarantees that the generated reports' file names will appear and work the same way across different systems.
+How it works: if you put the string "Top 6 AI Stocks report" in the `Report File Name` field and generate reports, the output will be:
 >
 > - `Top-6-AI-Stocks-report.html`
 > - `Top-6-AI-Stocks-report-flipbook.html`